hasoma60/Ghantchart-maker/README.md

 ## Usage

-1. Open `index.html` in a browser.
+1. Open `single.html` in a browser.
 2. Enter a project name and choose the currency.
 3. Click **Load/Switch Project** to start editing that sheet.
 4. Add items using the form and save when done.
 5. Use the export/import buttons to move data between browsers.
 6. Provide a Gemini API key if you want to try the AI search feature.

-All information stays on your device – there is no cloud sync or authentication.
+Data is kept only while the page is open – there is no cloud sync or persistent storage.